How construction loans work

 Building a home – or undertaking a major structural renovation project – can challenge even the best-laid plans.
-But our construction loans take a lot of stress out of the equation.
+But our construction loans (also known as building loans) take a lot of stress out of the equation.
 Let’s look at how they work.

 What is progressive drawdown?